WHAT IS A COSMETIC TATTOO ?

 Most, but not all skin types will fully retain all the pigment in 2 sessions.
 Additional sessions needed are $100.

-From a barely there Lash Line Enhancement that gives those eyes and lashes a natural pop, to winged black liner.
+From a Natural looking Lash Line Enhancement that gives those eyes and lashes a pop, to winged black liner.

 Eyeliner tattoo is a game changer for sure.
 Wakeup looking younger and more refreshed, go to the beach or to the gym and not have to worry about eyeliner running...
 Yes please!